 When starting out I just used my Garmin 235 which was great.
 Of course, I then got charmed by the beauty of the Garmin Fenix 6 Pro and the fact that I could load my routes up and the long battery life and I had to have one.
 This has changed trail running for me because I am now much more confident going out alone with a route to follow.
 I can also track back if I go wrong.
 I am much more confident knowing how far it is until the next turn for example.
 We have listed the best Garmin running watches for trail runners here.

 Once you have found your feet on the trails, and got more into it, you want to think about a running head torch.
 There are many to choose form.
 I still run with a £15 Amazon purchase which is quite heavy but it works for me.
-This particular head torch is a reasonable price and is recommended by many though.
 If you are going to run off road in the dark, a head torch is a must.

 A Hydration Vest